Feed your mind for sustainable success.

 Opportunity is in full bloom in our Horticultural Science undergraduate program.
 Consider your needs to then customize your selection.
 We offer an undergraduate certificate in horticultural science and an associate degree: both take two years to complete.
 The Bachelor of Science degree in horticulture is a four-year degree, and students can enhance an existing major by earning a horticultural science minor.

 Engaged professors cultivate student comprehension through the integration of hands-on learning and research participation.
 Students flourish who participate in opportunities outside the classroom.
-Here’s a few we offer: a student competition team; local and international travel; internships; and clubs and societies.
+Here are a few we offer: a student competition team; local and international travel; internships; and clubs and societies.

 An abundance of choice and opportunity awaits you here.
 Join us.